-When navigating South Carolina divorce, it can be difficult to make sense of all the legal documents and terminology, especially South Carolina court orders.
+When navigating South Carolina Family Court, it can be difficult to make sense of all the legal documents and terminology, especially South Carolina court orders.

 There are three main types of court order: Temporary South Carolina Court Orders